 Harrahs NJ mobile app

 The only real benefit to Harrah’s mobile app is that you continue to accrue the same points for the Total Rewards program that you would be if you used the regular site with a computer.

 But again this is also true of the Caesars app which has one of the very best selection of games.

 888 mobile app

-888 has the exact same weak selection as Harrah’s, because it is the same app with a different name.
-However, contrary to Harrah’s, the 888 casino app is available for Android devices.
+888 has a relatively small selection as well, but it has recently added a lot of games to its library.
+Contrary to Harrah’s, the 888 casino app is available for Android devices.

 The key difference between the two is that with 888 you aren’t in the Total Rewards program, but you are using the same account as with 888 Poker.
 So players who have chosen that as their preferred poker room can just focus on having only one account.
 That is a niche audience, but for them this is the correct app to choose.
 Also, you get twice as much cashback with 888’s VIP program as you do with Harrah’s.

 Another thing to remember is that 888 and Harrah’s do not have live support.
 That being said, the email tech support did answer technical questions in a timely manner.

 Tropicana online mobile